 Racial Equity Audit Results

 This past spring, the North Texas Conference announced it would be shining a light on various aspects of our life together through a series of audits focused on racial equity and inclusion.
-These audits give the NTC a clear-eyed view of ourselves and how we are doing related to racial equity and inclusion.
-They also will help chart the course for the next phase of our Journey Toward Racial Justice work by highlighting the gaps in equity and inclusion that most need to be addressed.
+These audits give the NTC a clear-eyed view of ourselves and how we are doing related to racial equity and inclusion by looking at data as well as listening to the voices of laity and clergy who reflect the full diversity of the North Texas Conference.
+These audits also will help chart the course for the next phase of our Journey Toward Racial Justice work by highlighting the gaps in equity and inclusion that most need to be addressed.
 The results:

 |NTC Racial Ethnic Audit (PP)||Condensed Summary (PDF)||NTX Completed (Excel)|

 The JTRJ team will be hosting three Zoom webinars this summer (6:30 p.m. on

 June 22, July 28 and Aug.
 26) to discuss the audit's finding.
 If you would like to be apart of the webinar, please register.

 After you have reviewed the Audit results, either by reading or attending a Zoom conversation, we would appreciate your feedback with a anonymous six-question survey.